NKrit/RepUnitTyping/README.md

 ## Output:
-    In the output file specified: predicted number of repeat units (VNTR loci) In the output log file: count of hits from BLAST result for each repeat unit and flanking sequences.
+    In the output file specified: predicted number of repeat units (VNTR loci) In the output log file: count of hits from BLAST result for each repeat unit and flanking sequence.
     In the output log2 file: candidate repeat variants in fasta mode

 ## Usage